aces/Loris/modules/genomic_browser/help/genomic_browser.md

 # Genomic Browser

-The Genomic Browser houses analyzed genetic results and facilitates exploration of these datasets, cross-linked with behavioural and imaging candidate data.
-Within each tab, toggle the “Display” dropdown select to show a selection of Summary fields, or all available fields for these data records.
-Download of the current data table via the “Download as CSV” button.
+This module allows you to view analyzed genetic results cross-linked with behavioural and imaging candidate data.

+Notice there are several tabs to explore—each has a similar set up, with *Selection Filter* sections and a resulting data table.
+Use any combination of filters to achieve the desired data output.

-The Profiles tab displays all genetic data and files stored in LORIS per candidate, and can be filtered via the Selection Filters panel to show specific populations.
+The **Profiles** tab displays all genetic data and files stored in LORIS per candidate.

-The GWAS, SNP, CNV and Methylation tabs enable filtering and exploration of analysis-specific datasets performed on a candidate population.
-In each tab, relevant filters such as Candidate Filters, GWAS Filters, SNP Filters, Genomic Range Filters, etc. allow users to specify search criteria to retrieve specific data of interest.
-After selecting or entering filter criteria, click “Show Data” to update the results data table below.
+The **GWAS**, **SNP**, **CNV**, and **Methylation** tabs displays analysis-specific datasets performed on a candidate population.

-The “Files” tab displays all genetic filesets available for download, and provides upload functionality for Methylation data.
-Use the Selection Filters to search for specific files or file types.
-Clicking on a fileset name in the results data table will load a subpage displaying the metadata available for this file.
-Each fileset can be downloaded by clicking the download icon in the top right corner.
+The **Files** tab displays all genetic filesets available for download, and provides upload functionality for Methylation data.
+Click on any fileset name in the results data table to view the metadata available for this file.
+You can upload a file directly in this tab—click on **Upload File** to do so.